 Misunderstandings or poor insight with regard to culture can lead to trouble in cultural interactions.
 For example, prejudices can lead to snap judgments about a particular culture, race, gender or religion.
 People are sometimes falsely labeled others as dangerous, threatening, uneducated, or arrogant simply because they belong to a particular group or culture.
 We, too, can be falsely labeled by locals when traveling.
 Understanding the role that prejudice and stereotypes can play is another important part of developing cultural sensitivity.

-So, by now I hope you are asking yourself "how can we learn to be more culturally sensitive?"
+So, by now I hope you are asking yourself "how can I improve my cultural sensitivity?"
 I'm glad you asked!
-I've a handy list of tips that I believe can help anyone begin to broaden their understanding of other cultures without even leaving home!
+Here's a handy list of tips anyone can use to broaden their understanding of other cultures without even leaving home.

-The truth of the matter is, no matter where you live, you are exposed to other cultures.
+The truth of the matter is, no matter where you live, you're exposed to other cultures.
 We now live in a global society.
 Want proof?
-Turn on your TV or log into the Internet.
+Turn on your TV or log onto the Internet.
 You can easily find videos, websites or programming created by or for people who are different than you.
 Exposing yourself to cultures is easy.
-It requires only that you are mindful about and paying attention to your surroundings.
+It requires only that you are mindful of and paying attention to your surroundings.
 Look around for unfamiliar sights, listen to the languages around you, or follow your nose toward that unusual smell.

-I learned a lot about culture while pursuing my social work degree simply by reading.
-Reading about other cultures and religions helped to broaden my own world view long before I traveled abroad.
+While pursuing my social work degree, I learned a lot about cultural sensitivity by simply reading.
+Reading about other cultures and religions helped to broaden my own worldview long before I traveled abroad.
 Learning about the cultural practices and beliefs of other cultures has directly impacted my work and my travel.
 That knowledge has helped me connect with other people, sometimes without even using words.